Follow me on LinkedIn - AI, GA4, BigQuery

 What is a webhook ( "webhook endpoint" or "callback URL")?

-A webhook is the URL used to send/push payload data (via HTTP Request) from a source application to a destination application whenever a specific event occurs within the source application.
+It is the URL used to send data (payload data via HTTP Request) from a source application to a destination application whenever a specific event occurs within the source application.

 Following is an example of a webhook used by GoHighLevel: